jldec/pub-resolve-opts/README.md

                  'themes' ];          // npm packages with more of the above
 ```

+# normalized form for OPTSKEY values
-- each OPTSKEY value from the input `pub-config` file is normalized into an array of zero or more javascript objects, each object with at least one `path:value`
+- each OPTSKEY value from the input `pub-config` file or opts is normalized into an array of (zero or more) objects with `path:value`
 - paths and module names are resolved relative to the config directory
 - OPTSKEY values from each theme's `pub-config` are merged into the top-level arrays
 - modules and dirs inside themes are resolved relative to theme directories